Opening Day Car Service for the Royals Game

 - Easy Solution for Larger Parties

 Sporting events are seldom enjoyed alone.
-Chances are your equally enthusiastic friends will also want to attend the big game.
+Chances are your equally enthusiastic friends will also want to attend the big Royals game.
 This is where logistics and cost can be an issue: driving multiple cars to the same venue is enough of a hassle; paying for the gas, tolls and parking involved can add up fast.
 You can use limos and party buses for larger crowds without breaking the bank.
 If a large group of people plan on going, just rent one decked-out bus.
 Economy of scale works in your favor, as taking one vehicle is usually cheaper than taking multiple ones.Return to Blog Archive